 Pete also works as a community artist.
 This can just mean singing or storytelling with local groups—WIs, Over 60s etc or at village fetes but it can also be working on major, long-term projects.
 Pete has done several of these starting with A Village Song in Bassingham and working through the Mountsorrel Community Play and the Ethel & Ernest Project at Nottingham Playhouse to the Children of the Mills amongst others.
 Pete has usually been employed as enabler/songwriter/musician etc so he’s encouraged and helped groups of people to make songs to fit in with a larger community project, be it a play, an album or a performance.
 He really enjoys this kind of work despite all the headaches and heartaches it always seems to bring and would love to do more.

-For children’s events in schools or libraries, at festivals etc Pete has a repertoire of songs, stories, dances and games suitable for most age groups.
+In the past Pete did a lot of work with children in schools and libraries.
+In fact there was a time in the 1990s/2000s when he could have confined himself to doing just that but he didn’t want to….
+Luckily, because after that new thinking about education meant the bottom fell out of schools work.
+But Pete would still consider an event if he thought it was suitable.
+He has a repertoire of songs, stories, dances and games suitable for most age groups.
 In the past he has done events all over country, sometimes solo and sometimes with various collaborators such as Keith Kendrick and, in the past, Lucy Castle and Bing Lyle.